Everything you need to know about airline bereavement fares

 FAQ about airlines with bereavement fares

-Yes, some airlines do offer bereavement fares to provide financial relief for passengers traveling due to the death of an immediate family member (such as a parent, sibling, spouse, or child).
+Yes, some airlines do offer bereavement flights to provide financial relief for passengers traveling due to the death of an immediate family member (such as a parent, sibling, spouse, or child).
 However, not all airlines have this policy, so it’s important to check with the specific carrier you plan to use.

-To apply for bereavement fares, you should:
+To apply for a bereavement discount, you should:

 1. Contact the airline’s customer service department to discuss your situation and confirm the availability of bereavement fares.